said7388/said7388/README.md

 ![](https://komarev.com/ghpvc/?username=said7388&color=brightgreen)

 - 🔭 Focusing on FullStack.😎
-- 🌱 Trying to expert in NextJS and NestJS ❤
+- 🌱 Trying to become an expert in NextJS and NestJS ❤
-- 💻 I love to exploring new tech stack and building cool stuffs.
+- 💻 I love exploring new tech stacks and building cool stuff.
-- 📰 Reading tech documentations whenever possible.
+- 📰 Reading tech documentation whenever possible.
 - 🥅 2023 Goals: Want to be a Fullstack Web Developer.
 - ⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣